jdyeakel/Lego/README.md

 Community assembly and evolution via discrete interaction rules

-This is a work in progress.
+This is a work in progress. (check)

 ```S
 A: avoid